CEDAC Media Limited Terms and Conditions

 (c) breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

-(a) the Supplier (nor any company within the Suppliers group or any company within The Publishing Group Limited group of companies) shall under no circumstances whatsoever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss or exemplary, special or consequential damages arising under or in connection with the Contract; and
+the Supplier (nor any company within the Suppliers group or any company within the CEDAC Media Limited group of companies) shall under no circumstances whatsoever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss or exemplary, special or consequential damages arising under or in connection with the Contract.

 (b) the other party suspends, or threatens to suspend, payment of its debts or is unable to pay its debts as they fall due or admits inability to pay its debts or (being a company or limited liability partnership) is deemed unable to pay its debts within the meaning of section 123 of the Insolvency Act 1986 or (being an individual) is deemed either unable to pay its debts or as having no reasonable prospect of so doing, in either case, within the meaning of section 268 of the Insolvency Act 1986 or (being a partnership) has any partner to whom any of the foregoing apply;